 \section{Methodology}

-To tackle non-convex optimization and cumbersome non-ideal Bell scenarios involving mixed states and noise, we employ machine learning as a favorable alternative, raising it as a quantum foundational framework by embedding foundations and causal inference.

-We use causally constrained Bayesian networks that are directed acyclic graphs (DAG) where each node represents a conditional probability distribution.
+To tackle non-convex optimization and cumbersome non-ideal Bell scenarios involving mixed states and noise, we employ machine learning as a favorable alternative, raising it as a quantum framework by embedding quantum foundations and causal inference.
+We use causally constrained Bayesian networks, which are Directed Acyclic Graphs (DAGs) where each node represents a conditional probability distribution.
 By preserving the DAGs, a feedforward neural network can then replace the conditional distribution with neural network layers that model it.
-The graph structure or the causal constraints of the Bell scenario remains fixed, but the functions or strategies can now be learned.
-In the triangle network scenario, the standard causal Bayesian network for local hidden variables (LHV) is: \begin{itemize} \item Hidden nodes $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ (independent sources) \item Outputs $a, b, c \in {0,1,2,3}$ (measurement outcomes) \end{itemize} The conditional independence constriants are
+The graph structure, or the causal constraints of the Bell scenario, remains fixed, but the functions, or strategies, can now be learned.
+In the triangle network scenario, the standard causal Bayesian network for local hidden variables (LHV) is \begin{itemize} \item Hidden nodes $\lambda_{1}$, $\lambda_{2}$, and $\lambda_{3}$ (independent sources). \item Outputs $a, b, c \in \{0,1,2,3\}$ (measurement outcomes). \end{itemize} The conditional independence constraint is given by:

-Now by relying on universal approximation \cite{Deep_Learning:Goodfellow-et-al-2016}, a sufficiently expressive model respecting the causal probability relations of the network topology can inner approximate the local distributions of the Bell scenario.

-By embedding learning algorithms as Bayesian networks the framework, although algorithmic in nature, we answer the question of whether the Bell test statistics can be learned or not?
-Crucially, demonstrating that answering this as learnable by the local model is equivalent to certifying it as local.
+By relying on universal approximation \cite{Deep_Learning:Goodfellow-et-al-2016}, a sufficiently expressive model respecting the causal probability relations of the network topology can approximate the local distributions of the Bell scenario in its inner structure.
+By embedding learning algorithms like Bayesian networks in the framework, although algorithmic in nature, we answer the question of whether the Bell test statistics can be learned or not.
+Crucially, demonstrating that answering this using a local model is equivalent to certifying it as local.
 This fundamental difference raises the utility of the model from a data-driven model to a foundational framework.